LOCATION

 BATHROOM & SHOWERS

 There are no facilities on site.
-There will be 2 port-a-potties available over the weekend and the stream nearby is perfect for a cleansing dip!
+There will be 2 port-a-potties available over the weekend and the stream nearby is perfect for a cleansing dip (but please do not clean dishes, dispose of food, toothpaste or use regular soaps in the stream)!
 In an effort to preserve the land in the state it is being given to us, we request that you do not shit in the woods - thank you.
+Do not put anything other than piss, shit & toilet paper in the port-a-potties.
+They will get clogged otherwise!
+Bring other items (tampons, pads, etc) to the main trash.

 LEAVE NO TRACE

 This is so important to us!
 In years past, we worked hard to leave the site in pristine condition and this year we intend to do the same.
-Colly is acting as our LNT lead and will be available to answer questions during the weekend.
+Laney and Max are acting as our LNT leads and will be available to answer questions during the weekend.
 Some important points:

 Be conscious of MOOP (Matter Out Of Place).
 If you see anything on the ground that shouldn't be there, even if it doesn't belong to you, please pick it up and dispose of it appropriately.